- Torn between Ryobi and DeWalt tools?

 The all-in-one combo kit already includes batteries for all tools along with a 3-year limited warranty for the entire package.

-This combo kit does have a variation that also includes a 100pc drilling set.
+In addition, this combo kit does have a variation includes a 100-pc drilling set.

 Ryobi combo tool kit

-Ryobi’s combo kit, P1819-A98601G, has the same tools as that of DeWalt’s, only that it also includes a bonus 60pc multi-material drill and drive kit.
+Ryobi’s combo kit, P1819-A98601G, includes the same tools as that of DeWalt’s, only that it includes a bonus 60pc multi-material drill and drive kit.

 All the tools are from Ryobi’s patented ONE+ line, meaning that their batteries are universally compatible with any other tool from the same line.

-They all come in tucked in a nice contractor’s bag along with the company’s standard 3-year limited tool and battery warranty.
+All tools come tucked in a nice contractor’s bag along with the company’s standard 3-year limited tool and battery warranty.

 Better combo kit?